App Volumes architecture

 Cloud-hosted App Volumes

-App Volumes with Horizon Cloud Service
+App Volumes with Horizon Cloud

 Components

-The following is the list of App Volumes components hosted as a service and installed within the Horizon Cloud Service Windows virtual machines and Azure file objects.
+The following is the list of App Volumes components hosted as a service and installed within the Horizon Cloud Windows virtual machines and Azure file objects.

-Figure 17: App Volumes service
+Figure 16: App Volumes service in Horizon Cloud

 - App Volumes Manager – component is hosted as a service within Horizon Cloud Service, and the administrator can manage App Volumes assignments using the Horizon Control Plane.